Skip to content

 2. Credential management: Different auth for AWS (IAM), GCS (service account), Azure (SAS)

-3. Testing complexity: Cannot easily swap MinIO for local evaluation and a validated cloud object-storage backend for production
+3. Testing complexity: Cannot easily exercise local evaluation and future provider-native object-storage backends through the same contract

 4. Enterprise requirements: Some organizations require specific storage (on-prem, multi-cloud)